You can hate me but you can’t ignore me!

 Overall, Apple is looking at its best quarter till date as the sales figures of other iPhone models – iPhone SE, iPhone 6s, iPhone 6S Plus, iPhone 7, iPhone 7S Plus, iPhone 8 and iPhone 8 Plus – are also estimated to remain impressive in Q4 2017.
 The availability of all the old models, especially iPhone 6S, at a reduced price is attracting the eyeballs of people.
 The larger portfolio of iPhone models allows Apple to cater to multiple smartphone segments, and compete with the leaders of every segment.

-The sales figure of iPhone X in Q4 2017 also indicate a changing equation in the smartphone industry.
+The iPhone X sales Q4 2017 also indicate a changing equation in the smartphone industry.
 A number of people are opening up to invest in expensive smartphones price tagged above $650.
 The fourth quarter performance of Apple iPhone X that starts from $999 will definitely boost the confidence of Samsung and Google which are betting more on their premium range smartphones, Galaxy S8 series and Pixel 2 series.